 What happened was, as usually is the case with legacy brands, the company failed to adapt to technology and customer behaviour change.

 In business, early adopters of the latest technologies turn the threat into an opportunity.
 Thomas Cook was a late adopter.
 Their customers shifted to online services before they did which resulted in the company losing the advantage and momentum.
-Which is ironical, since Thomas Cook, the company’s founder started the agency by leveraging the new piece of technology which had just been introduced in the US, in the early 1800s: rail transportation.
+This is ironic, since Thomas Cook, the company’s founder started the agency by leveraging a new piece of technology which had just been introduced in the US, in the early 1800s: rail transportation.
 Read another example of a global brand that went bankrupt.